 Refugium or Evaporation Plumbing

 If you have noticed that we offer two different plumbing options but are not sure why you may want one or the other, this section is for you.

 The evaporation configuration is drilled low.
 This makes it so that the water level in the reservoir tub will be the same as the baffle tub.
-However, in the event so much water evaporates the water level in the baffle tub goes below 2.3″ the water level in the baffle tub continue to fall while the Reservoir Tub will remain the same.
+However, in the event, so much water evaporates the water level in the baffle tub goes below 2.3″ the water level in the baffle tub continues to fall while the Reservoir Tub will remain the same.

 The refugium configuration is drilled high.
 This keeps a minimum water level of 11.8″ and 16.4 gallons.
 This gives you a safe place for live rock, coral, fish, or plants.
 Typically, you will want to add our filter screen to the tube to keep food and debris out of the pump chamber.